codeconscious/unique-file-generator-fsharp/README.md

 - Quickly and easily create an arbitrary number of unique (by name and content) files
 - Use optional parameters to customize files according to your needs
+- Checks remaining drive space to ensure users do not accidentally fill their drive
 - Requirement: .NET 9 (or higher) runtime

 ## But... why?